spdx/spdx-3-model/model/AI/Classes/AIPackage.md

 ## Summary

-Provides information about the fields in the AI package profile.
+Specifies an AI package and its associated information.

 ## Description